vk-cs/docs-public/docs/en/computing/iaas/quick-start/quick-start.md

 2. Launch the PuTTYgen app that comes with the package:

    1. In the **Conversions** menu choose **Import Key** and specify the available key `.pem`.
-   2. Click the **Save private key** button, select the directory and specify the desired key name `.ppk`.
+   2. Click the **Save private key** button, select the directory and specify the required key name `.ppk`.

 3. Launch the Pageant app that comes with the package: